How to Build Referral Partnerships as an Independent Notary

 - Refer someone to them first (and let them know you did)

-- Stay visible via social media (use Blink cards, business cards, and the omnichannel method)
+- Stay visible on social media (Blink cards, business cards, omnichannel)

 Step 5: Use the Omnichannel Method